Whistler Wide Sleeve Crochet Sweater Free Pattern

 Crochet the Upper Part of the Back Panel (the sleeves)

-Row 1: ch2, hdc in each ch across to the last st. Turn
+Row 1: ch2, hdc in 3rd st from hook, hdc in each st across to the last st. Turn

-Example: We are crocheting hdc across the entire panel.
-In our example this means we hdc across 38 chains, then across the entire width of the back panel and then across the 38 chains on the other side
+You are crocheting hdc across the entire panel.
+In our example this means we hdc across the tail on the right side, then across the entire width of the back panel and then the tail on the other side.

 Fasten off.